COVID: Are India's rapid antigen tests reliable? | DW | 12.05.2021

 A nasal swab is inserted into a small, portable device, and a visual result is provided within about 15 minutes, similar to a home pregnancy test.

 The American multinational medical devices and healthcare company also plans to begin offering BinaxNOW tests for direct commercial purchases.
-They are rapid antigen self-tests designed to detect both asymptomatic and symptomatic COVID-19 patients.
+These rapid antigen self-tests are designed to detect both asymptomatic and symptomatic COVID-19 patients.

-"These are important screening tools due to their ease of use, quick turnaround time and lower production and operational cost," Anupam Kumar, a health expert, told DW.

 Companies and academic research labs are also rolling out other tests that are faster, cheaper and more user-friendly than standard RT-PCR ones, although they are not being produced on the same scale as antigen tests.